-ITfC has been working with teacher-educators from DIETs and CTEs (Colleges of Teacher Education) in Karnataka, over the last few years, to build a 'community of practice' for teacher educators.
-This 'Community of Practice for teacher-educators' (COP TE) is being build in collaboration with DSERT with support from CEMCA.
-Through capacity building workshops, ITfC has helped teacher to to integrate ICTs for their professional development as well as teacher education activities.
+ITfC has been working with teacher-educators from District Institute of Education and Training (DIETs) and Colleges of Teacher Education (CTEs) in Karnataka, over 2012-2016, to build a 'community of practice' for teacher educators.
+This 'Community of Practice for teacher-educators' (COP TE) is being build in collaboration with Directorate of School Educational, Research and Training (DSERT) with support from Commonwealth Educational Media Centre for Asia (CEMCA).
+Through capacity building workshops, ITfC has helped teacher educators to integrate ICTs for their professional development as well as supporting teacher education.